 Music Styles: Electronic Music (Mainly Techno)

-A lovely smaller festival about 140km south of Berlin, is called the 3000 Grad Festival.
-Around 4500 people visit this festival every year it’s hard to find any negative review on the internet.
+A lovely smaller festival about 140 km south of Berlin is called the 3000 Grad Festival.
+Around 4500 people visit this festival every year and it’s challenging to find any negative reviews on the internet.
 The 3000 Grad feels like a Berliner open-air which just keeps going for several days in a row.
-You are surrounded by nature, water, beautiful decorated stages and nice people.
+You are surrounded by nature, water, beautifully decorated stages and nice people.

 Electronic music festival with bands and live performances

-The 3000 Grad Festival offers a nice mix of talented DJs and a bunch of bands & live-acts, The line-up for 2025 is not yet out there but last year great names like Dole & Kom, Kollektiv Ost and Avocado performed here.
-This German festival is organised directly next to a lake just like Nation of Gondwana, Feel Festival and some others in this list.
+The 3000 Grad Festival offers a nice mix of talented DJs and a bunch of bands & live acts.
+The lineup for 2026 is not yet out there, but last year great names like Dole & Kom, Kollektiv Ost, and Avocado performed here.
+This German festival is organized directly next to a lake, just like Nation of Gondwana, Feel Festival and some others in this list.

 Why visit 3000 Grad Festival?

-Talk to someone who has visited this German festival before and they will tell you that 3000 Grad Festival is an awesome festival with a great atmosphere.
-The location is great, the line-up is solid and the tickets are reasonably priced.
+Talk to someone who has visited this German festival before and they will tell you that 3000 Grad Festival is an outstanding festival with a great atmosphere.
+The location is great, the lineup is solid, and the tickets are reasonably priced.
 Some people call this a small Fusion Festival.

 Name: 3000 Grad Festival